-- Listen regularly to local radio or television stations for updated emergency information and follow the instructions of local officials, including safest escape route, which may be different than you expect.
+- Listen regularly to local radio or television stations or on your mobile device for updated emergency information and follow the instructions of local officials, including safest escape route, which may be different than you expect.

 - Also, listen for air quality index reports.
 If the air quality is poor, this will affect those with asthma or other breathing or health conditions.

 - Be ready to leave.
 Back your car into the garage (leave the door open) or park it in an open space facing the direction of escape.